1uphealth/1upSampleData/README.md

 * uscore - a collection of individual patient bundles with resources (500-2000 in each patient bundle) that comply with USCDI profiles.

+* carin - a collection of 6 individual patient bundles with resources (200-400
+  in each patient bundle) that comply with CARIN Blue Button ID profiles.